-D-Link offers an app for your iOS or Android device to install and configure your router.
+D-Link offers an app for your iPad, iPod Touch, or iPhone (iOS 4.3 or higher) to install and configure your router.

-From your iOS or Android device, go to the app store for your device and search for 'D-Link'.
+From your iPad, Touch, or iPhone, go to the iTunes Store and search for 'D-Link'.
 Select QRS Mobile and then download it.

-You may also scan the QR codes below.
+You may also scan this code to download.

 Once your app is installed, you may now configure your router.
 Connect to the router wirelessly by going to your wireless utility on your device.
-Scan for the Wi-Fi name (SSID) as listed on the supplied Wi-Fi Configuration Card.
+Scan for the Wi-Fi name (SSID) as listed on the supplied info card.
 Select and then enter your Wi-Fi password.